OnlyOneByte/TAMU-ClassRegistrationSnipe/readme.md

 # Check the config.ini file to see how to use it.
-# Must have selenium and chrome webdriver to use would also recommend Anaconda.
-Python 3.
+# Must have Chrome and would also recommend Anaconda ver of Python 3.

 yeeeeeee hawwwwwwww
 last officially confirmed working 2018-11-29.